akvr000/Projects/README.md

 ### Usage
 1. Load your MP3 files into the application.
 2. Use the controls to play, pause, resume or stop tracks.

-### Usage
-1. Use the editor to type your notes.
-2. Save your notes to a file or load existing files.

 ### License
 This project is licensed under the MIT License.